Moises Gamio

 In a best-case scenario, an add method takes O(1) time.
 The worst-case scenario takes O(n).

-O(N) – linear
+O(N) – Linear Time Complexity

 An algorithm runs in O(N) time if the number of steps depends on the number of items included in the input.
+The runtime grows linearly with the size of the input.

 1